nampallyharish4/AI-Text-Summarizer-App/README.md

 # AI-Text-Summarizer-App-Starter
 ## Tech Stack

-This document outlines the technologies used to build this app.
+These are the tools and technologies that we’ll be using to build our app!

 ### API platform